Billing model for Azure Active Directory B2C

 MAU-based metering is enabled as soon as you, the subscription/resource owner, confirm the change.
 Your monthly bill will reflect the units of authentication billed until the change, and new units of MAU starting with the change.

-Users are not double-counted during the transition month.
+Users aren't double-counted during the transition month.
 Unique active users who authenticate prior to the change are charged a per-authentication rate in a calendar month.
-Those same users are not included in the MAU calculation for the remainder of the subscription's billing cycle.
+Those same users aren't included in the MAU calculation for the rest of the subscription's billing cycle.
 For example:

 - The Contoso B2C tenant has 1,000 users.
 250 users are active in any given month.
 The subscription administrator changes from per-authentication to monthly active users (MAU) on the 10th of the month.